Visually impaired skier and their guide skiing at the Paralympics. Image taken by ParalympicsGB

 Social: Follow @ukantidoping for updates

-The EYOF is a celebration of youth, talent, and fair play.
+The Winter Olympics and Paralympics are a celebration of excellence, friendship, courage, determination, inspiration, equality and respect.
 Let’s make sure it’s also a celebration of clean sport.
-Whether you're stepping onto the track or supporting from the side-lines, your commitment to clean sport matters.
+Whether you're going to compete or play a supporting role, your commitment to clean sport matters.